marvellouschandan/Linux-Workshop/Day0.md

+# Day 0 : An Awesome Day With Linux!
 ## Step-by-Step compilation of C Program:

 As per I believe compilation of C Program is not a very tedious task.
 But the step-by-step compilation I believe could be done and viewed on Linux very easily.